bitwarden/help/_articles/plans-and-pricing/about-bitwarden-plans.md

 order: "01"
 redirect_from:
   - /article/choosing-the-right-subscription-plan/
+description: "The Bitwarden password manager offers a selection of plans to individuals and businesses.
+Learn how to open a free individual account or start a free business trial."
 ---

 In this article, we'll define each Bitwarden subscription plan to help you along your password management and secure data storage journey.